 The remote you get is identical to the one that comes with Sky Glass.
 It is slightly different to the one for Sky Q. The layout has been tweaked, with a plus button to add stuff to your playlist instead of a record button.
 The button to activate voice control has also been moved front and centre.
 Stream will respond to the ‘Hello Sky’ command if lifting a finger is too much effort.
 The remote does remove the channel up and down buttons.
 This is a bit strange at first.

 - Read more: The 29 best Sky Q tips and tricks

 While the Sky Glass remote comes in five colours to match the TV colours, the Stream puck and remote are always black.

 Sky Stream software

-The Stream Puck uses exactly the same interface as Sky Glass, which is a redesign of what you get with Sky Q. Sky calls it Entertainment OS, but you’ll never come across this in use.
-Some modifications have been made from the original iteration of Glass – for example, a Continue watching rail of shows now replaces a Play now section which aggregated content, but this didn’t seem to resonate with users.
+The Sky Stream puck uses exactly the same interface as Sky Glass, which is a redesign of what you get with Sky Q. Sky calls it Entertainment OS, but you’ll never come across this in use.
+Some modifications have been made from the original iteration of Glass.
+For example, a Continue watching rail of shows now replaces a Play now section which aggregated content, but this didn’t seem to resonate with users.

 There’s still a guide to access live TV should you wish.
 But the focus is more on recommendations, which should get better the more you use it.
 Instead of recordings you get a Playlist, which is where you save all the stuff you want to watch.
 You can also jump into specific apps, such as Netflix, Disney+, BBC iPlayer et al. Sadly, for fans of indie cinema and the works of Vincent Cassel, Mubi is not supported on Sky devices.